apiaryio/api-blueprint-ast/README.md

 Converting API Blueprint to AST and its serialization is the task of API Blueprint Parser – [Snow Crash](https://github.com/apiaryio/snowcrash) or one of its [bindings](https://github.com/apiaryio/snowcrash#bindings).
 Reverse process from AST (serialization) to API Blueprint is also possible thanks to the [Matter Compiler](https://github.com/apiaryio/matter_compiler).

-## I am human!
+## Do not like to design APIs in JSON or YAML?
-If you are looking for a way to describe your Web API without using JSON or YAML see to [API Blueprint](https://github.com/apiaryio/api-blueprint).
+If you are looking for a way to describe your Web API without using JSON or YAML see [API Blueprint](https://github.com/apiaryio/api-blueprint).

 ## Version
 + **Version**: 3.0